 In terms of remuneration, there are 2 types of offshoring contract: cost-reimbursement contract and fixed-price contract.
 Fixed-price contract is clear, simple and easy to plan while cost-reimbursement contract is more flexible and allows additional payments for incurred expenses.
 You are advised to discuss this clause thoroughly with the service provider to ensure that all parties are incentivised and mutually beneficial.

 Data security and confidentiality is extremely important in offshoring services especially in IT, legal or financial functions.
 The contract should clearly set out the service provider’s responsibility in safeguarding your Confidential Information, Client Material or Contract Material.
-Also, the service providers must maintain a safe working environment for the selected offshoring employees.
+Also, the service provider must maintain a safe working environment for the selected offshoring employees.

 Despite all good intentions, your offshoring relationship with the service provider will eventually come to an end.
 Whether you choose to terminate or renew the Offshoring Service contract, it is best to set out this termination clause in the contract.
-Some relevant aspects includes the need to give advanced written notice, the costs of termination of employment, liabilities or remedies if the agreement ends among others.
+Some relevant aspects include the need to give advanced written notice, the costs of termination of employment, liabilities or remedies if the agreement ends among others.

 This list is of course not exhaustive and only includes some of the most common clauses in an offshoring service contract.
 If you would like to find out more about our professional offshore services or how to draft a mutually beneficial contract, feel free to contact us here.